jafingerhut/core.btree-vector/doc/intro.md

 So, we then "fix up" the tree, such that the final tree satisfies all invariants.
-The trick is to do so in worst case O(log N) time, and prove that the result will always satisfy all of the invariants, regardless of what tree T and key K were given for the splice operation.
+The trick is to do so in worst case O(log N) time, and prove that the result will always satisfy all of the invariants, regardless of what tree T and key K were given for the split operation.

 First, observe that in tree T', all internal nodes have the same